PhantomPhixer/JNUC-2019/README.md

 ![NoMAD User_Input](https://github.com/PhantomPhixer/JNUC-2019/blob/master/images/nomad-choice.png)

-This screen can be configured with many input choices dependant upon requirements, for this only one is required.
+This screen can be configured with many input choices dependant upon requirements, for this only one; a drop down, is required.
 How this is achieved is explained later.